 http://127.0.0.1:5000/ + the route name of returning index.html

-Thus, you can test and modify accordingly before the web application going live.
+Thus, you can test and modify it accordingly before the web application goes live.

 Install Gunicorn, Add Procfile and Requirement Files

-Before going live with the web application, we need to add two additional files in the application.
+Before going live with the web application, we need to add two additional file to the application.
 First thing first, you need to go back to the Mac terminal and cd the application path.
 Then, installing the gunicorn is by inputting pip3 install gunicorn.

 Then, the first file you need to add is the Procfile.
 You need to input echo > Procfile, which is to add the Procfile in the group folder.

-After this, there is one more thing you need to add in Procfile.
+After this, there is one more thing you need to add to Procfile.
 It’s a line of codes.
 The purpose is to configure the Heroku Dynos.

 pip3 freeze > requirements.txt